r1TOASTER/PulseHunter/README.md

 This command will generate an executable file named PulseHunter.exe in the bin folder.
 ## Usage

-To use PulseHunter, simply run the executable file and follow the prompts (-h or --help for help).
+To use PulseHunter, simply run the executable file (after you compile it on your Windows machine) and follow the prompts (-h or --help for help).
 The program allows you to check the open ports running on your pc (UDP and TCP), in ranges or single ports, checking for IP address as a local / remote address in UDP / TCP open ports and which one.

 ## License